spences10/scottspence.com/copy/lets-work-together.md

 - PWA development
 - Agile methodologies

-I'm a good communicator, reliable, autonomous, pragmatic, and happy to project manage myself and/or a wider team.
+I'm a good communicator, reliable, autonomous, pragmatic, and adept at managing both myself and wider teams.
+My extensive experience has instilled in me a strong sense of accountability and attention to detail, which I bring to every project.

 I want to partner with you on your project for the long term.
-From planning, through development, go-live, and further improvements, I'm committed to your success.
+From planning, through development, go-live, and further improvements, I'm committed to your success, bringing both technical expertise and business acumen to the table.

 Ready to start a project together?